autoplot/documentation/javadoc/org/das2/dataset/DataSetDescriptor.md

-# org.das2.dataset.DataSetDescriptorDataSetDescriptors are a source from where datasets are produced.
-These uniquely identify a data set
+# org.das2.dataset.DataSetDescriptor

- that is parameteric.
+DataSetDescriptors are a source from where datasets are produced.
+These uniquely identify a data set that is parameteric.
 Typically, the parameter is time, so for example, there might be a DataSetDescriptor for "discharge of the Iowa River measured at Iowa City."
 Clients of the class get DataSets from the DataSetDescriptor via the getDataSet( Start, End, Resolution ) method.
 So for